mystrojohn/Tardiis/README.md

 ![KeyFob](./readme_assets/KeyFobScreen.png)

-The Doctor would like to be able to lock/unlock the TARDIS.
+The Doctor would like to be able to lock/unlock the TARDIIS.
 A KeyFob component can be found in the starter code.
 Modify it to issue a lock/unlock request to the server.
 The API details to request the */keyfob* endpoint are as follows:

 ```javascript
 // Request